 Food grade matcha tea is made from more mature green tea leaves and is often combined with other ingredients to make matcha-flavoured foods and drinks you see in cafes.

 There’s a reason why people in the Japanese and Korean culture have beautiful ageless skin.
 Matcha has been used in Southeast Asia and Korea for centuries because it was believed to be a precious medicine and provided long life.
 Today, it’s gone beyond just a cup of tea – it’s infused in many beauty and anti-ageing products.

 Here are four amazing ways matcha green tea is your miracle food to keep you more youthful and vibrant, for longer:

 1. Matcha detoxifies the blood

 Chlorophyll, the element that gives green tea and other plants their signature vibrant colour, is a powerful detoxifier, helping to eliminate both chemicals and heavy metals from the body.
-The rich concentrations of chlorophyll found in Matcha green tea works to alkalise and detoxify the blood, giving your body a better chance to get more oxygen and nutrients to cells for healing.
-This helps your skin look clearer and more radiant.
+As there are rich concentrations of chlorophyll found in Matcha green tea, it may help alkalise and detoxify the blood.

 2. Matcha burns fat

-Matcha is an excellent source of EGCG (Epigallocatechin Gallate), with levels significantly higher than regular green tea.
-EGCG is a molecule with naturally has metabolism boosting and thermogenic affects in the body, meaning it gently supports weight loss.
+Matcha is an excellent source of EGCG, a molecule that naturally has metabolism boosting and thermogenic affects in the body, which can gently support weight loss.

 3. Matcha de-stresses the body

-Matcha helps to stabilise blood sugar and contains l-theanine, which is a rare amino acid that promotes a state of relaxation, supports the adrenal system and the way your body reacts to stress.
+Matcha contains l-theanine, a rare amino acid that promotes a state of relaxation, and the way your body reacts to stress.